KeithPatarroyo/galapagos-project/content/about/math.md

 headless: true

 # Order that this section appears on the page.
-weight: 100
+weight: 110

 title: ''
-subtitle: 'Foundations of mathematics'
+subtitle: 'Foundations of mathematics & Formal Verification and Automated Reasoning'

 ---